meta-ultra/app-router/packages/app-router/README.md

     const location = useLocation()
     const notFound = useNotFound()

+    // Notice that, the second parameter is an instance of Promise here,
-    const parentMetadata = await parentMetadataPromise
+    // rather not Metadata plain old object in Next.js. const parentMetadata = await parentMetadataPromise

     // It's able to do some authorization works, except changing application metadata.